Fall 2022 FAQs

 Visit the link available on our website FIDM.edu, under Student Services and Student Policies for FIDM’s Disabilities Accommodation & Grievance Policy.

-1. Will students still be able to make an appointment with a Personal Counselor when attending classes online?
+1. Can students make an appointment with a Personal Counselor?

-2. How will the Personal Counseling Department offer mental health workshops online?
+2. Will the Personal Counseling Department offer mental health workshops and events?

-The Personal Counseling Department will offer mental health workshops accessible through Zoom throughout the quarter.
+The Personal Counseling Department will offer in-person mental health workshops and events throughout the quarter.

 3. Where can I find off-campus resources related to health and mental health service online?